Reta Shaw

-Reta Shaw (September 13, 1912 - January 8, 1982) was an American character actress known for playing strong, hard-edged, working women in film and on many of the most popular television programs of the 1960s and 1970s in the United States.
+Reta Marguerite Shaw (September 13, 1912 - January 8, 1982) was an American character actress known for playing strong, hard-edged, working women in film and on many of the most popular television programs of the 1960s and 1970s in the United States.
 She may be best remembered as the housekeeper, Martha Grant, on the television series The Ghost & Mrs. Muir and as the cook, Mrs. Brill, in the 1964 film Mary Poppins.

 Early life

 Reta M. Shaw was born in South Paris, Maine, on September 13, 1912, to Howard Shaw.
 Her father was an orchestra leader.
 Shaw's younger sister was actress Marguerite Shaw.
 The daughter and granddaughter of women who believed in spiritualism, Shaw reportedly once told a newspaper interviewer that she had been "brought up on a ouija board."

 Shaw graduated from Paris High School in 1929, and was awarded the Alumni Prize, as well as a varsity letter for her role as manager of the girls track team, at commencement.
 She sang at the South Paris Congregational Church and participated in amateur theatricals, and would later study acting and graduate from the Leland Powers School of the Theater in Boston, Massachusetts.